dgolovin-dev/article-processing-big-numeric-arrays-in-python/index.md

 - *execution time should be less than 10 seconds*
 - *your program should consume less than 1.5GB RAM*

-This task looks simple, but the volume of data and the restrictions make this task is not so easy.
+This task looks simple, but the volume of the data and the restrictions make this task not so easy.

 ## Generate the data

 Just run this script and it will generate 2000 series.
-Notice, that size of these series is about
+Notice, that size of these series is about 0.5GB.
 ```bash
 $ python generate_test_data.py
 ```